Town Square

-Two elderly pedestrians struck by a car while crossing the street near Mitchell Park Library Tuesday morning were sent to a hospital, police said.
+Two elderly pedestrians were struck by a car near Mitchell Park Library in Palo Alto Tuesday morning, police said.

 At around this time of the morning Middlefield is busy and pedestrians and bike traffic as well as vehicles should have noticed the state of the lights.
 I hope that this gets cleared up to see if the driver was at fault.